MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Extended Results on Unlearning Performance

 \section{Extended Results on Unlearning Performance}

 To provide a more comprehensive understanding of our method’s behavior, we present additional experimental results evaluating unlearning performance under different forgetting ratios.
 Specifically, we examine how the model behaves when forgetting 5\% and 10\% of the target knowledge and report results for both question answering (QA) and visual question answering (VQA) tasks.
 We provide detailed results on the LLaVA-1.5-7B model in Table~\ref{tab_llava10} and Table~\ref{llava_5}, which present QA and VQA performance after unlearning 5\% and 10\% of the target knowledge.
-Table~\ref{qwen5} presents QA and VQA performance of {Qwen2.5-VL-7B} after unlearning 5\% of the target samples.
+Table~\ref{qwen5} presents QA and VQA performance of {Qwen2.5-VL-7B} after unlearning 5\% of the target samples. {In addition, Table~\ref{exp:15} reports VQA results for LLaVA-1.5-7B under the 15\% forgetting setting.}